Skip to content

 Planning tips

-• Choose a viewpoint with an easy exit route—post-midnight transit crowds are real.
+• Choose an exit route in advance—post-midnight transit crowds are real.

 • Bring something warm: it can feel cooler than expected late at night.